 The Practical Guide to Healthy Caring is a companion guide to A Practical Guide to Healthy Ageing originally published in January 2015 and updated in October 2015.

-The Healthy Caring Guide is available to a download via the link above.
+The Healthy Caring Guide and Healthy Ageing Guides are available to a download via the links above.

 For more information contact us at firstname.lastname@example.org.